ViktorJp/BACKUPMON/CONTRIBUTING.md

 BACKUPMON is licensed under the Unlicense, a license with no conditions whatsoever which dedicates works to the public domain.

 ****How Can I Contribute?****
-For those wishing to contribute to BACKUPMON, please make your mods to the "backupmon_dev.sh" file under the "develop" branch.
+For those wishing to contribute to BACKUPMON, please make your mods to the **"backupmon.sh"** file under the "develop" branch.
 For more info, please see below:

 ------